pplemover/suitee/README.md

 ### Main Features
 - Add apps and widgets on your home screen.
 It enhances your internet surfing experience.
-- Open two windows in a single browser tab.
-No more tab switches.
 - Visit `Suitees`, SUITEE's app store.
 Download and use apps and widgets uploaded by other users.
 - We pursue both functionality and aesthetics.
 Customize overall theme, color, menu layout that suits you.